dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 * quality of the code - test code should be easy to read, write and maintain
 * coverage of the test code

-The deliveries will be graded on how much you followed the specifications
+In addition, you will have to produce other deliveries depending on the session.

 ## Specifications for the HR database